 ~ Matthew 28:18-20 ~

 That wasn’t just for the 11 men who were standing there that day.
-That goes for all who call ourselves a follower of Christ.
+That goes for all who call ourselves a follower of Jesus.

 Don’t just read my words on these pages.
 Interact, comment, share and tell others to do the same.
 We are all called to follow, to grow and to lead by example.

 Someone in your life needs to know about Jesus, and it’s not about preaching at people.
-It’s about sharing practical information that can help people.
+It’s about sharing simple and timeless information that people can relate to.
 Like my messed up story above, there are people in your life that are just as messed up as I was.
 But, God never gave up on me and He wants to use us to reach those who are hurting.

 Thank you for visiting this website.
-I pray that you are blessed and find better ways to grow in your eternal discipleship with Christ.
+I pray that you find better ways to grow in your eternal relationship with Jesus.